PAUL34913/general-studies/README.md

-# javascriptstudies
-Javascript studies and resources
+# Javascript Studies and Resources